top of page

 Perennial plants in San Francisco are the secret to creating gardens that are both beautiful and low-maintenance.
 Unlike annuals that need to be replanted every season, perennials return year after year—bringing structure, seasonal interest, and even edible harvests.
 At Fyrn Landscapes, we use perennial plants as the foundation of many Bay Area gardens because they thrive in our coastal climate while requiring far less upkeep.

-Perennials vs. Annuals in San Francisco Gardens
+Understanding Perennials vs. Annuals in San Francisco Gardens

 vegetable garden